Lilian Knowles: Academic career

+Knowles campaigned vigorously on behalf of pacifist students and colleagues during World War I.

+In 1921, Knowles was promoted to a professorship in Economic History becoming Britain's second professor in that subject (the first being George Unwin at the University of Manchester).

+From 1920 to 1924, Knowles served as the University of London's Dean of the Faculty of Economics.
+This made her the first woman to become a Dean of the University of London.
+Notable students included Alice Clark, Ivy Pinchbeck, and Vera Anstey.

-Outside academia, she was the only female member of the Royal Commission on Income Tax, 1919–1920 and she was especially concerned with the practice, extant at the time, of charging income tax on joint income of married couples.
+Outside academia, she was appointed by Bonar Law to a government inquiry into working class cost of living, and was the only female member of the Royal Commission on Income Tax, 1919–1920.
+She was especially concerned with the practice, extant at the time, of charging income tax on joint income of married couples.
 She was also a member of the Council of the Royal Economic Society and of the Council of the Royal Historical Society.

-The Cornish community in London led by LSE graduate Tim James are seeking that this Cornish pioneer is commemorated with her own blue plaque.
+Personal life

+Knowles married one of her students in 1907 and they had a son.
+She was remembered for wearing brilliant colours and having a "fierce manner of expressing fierce opinions", including a belief in the "superiority of the British over all other races, of her beloved Cornwall over all other counties".
+She was diagnosed with cancer in 1924, and resigned to move to Cornwall and write.
+She died on 25 April 1926.

 Legacy

 Since 2006, the LSE has had a 360-bedroom development reserved for their postgraduate students.
 The building is based on a Victorian building and it is now called the "Lilian Knowles House".
 There are also two student prizes named after her at LSE; one for the highest marks in the first year and one for the highest marks in the final year of the Economic History Undergraduate degree programme.